gvwilson/thirdbit/_posts/2012/2012-03-05-programs-as-experimental-apparatus.md

 </tr>
 </tbody>
 </table>
 <p>The good news is that there isn't much difference between the counts for the two measures.
 However, it's hard to get a sense of what else is in this data.
-Time to visualize&mdash;let's plot the percentage of pixels that difference according to <em>d<sub>1</sub></em>.
+Time to visualize–let's plot the percentage of pixels that difference according to <em>d<sub>1</sub></em>.
 The result isn't surprising: if our upsize-downsize algorithm didn't lose any information, we'd expect no differences at all.
 Since rescaling is lossy, though, we see that a lot of pixels differ by small values, and only a few by large values.</p>
 <p>But there's something else in our data that could easily be missed.
 Look at the first dozen entries in the table above; do you see a pattern?
 Let's plot the scores for multiples of three separately from the scores for differences that aren't even multiples of three.</p>
 <p>If we do the same thing for the whole data set, we get another image.</p>